Home » Heart Health » Does meditation reduce risk of heart disease?

 Although meditation is a great tool for many, there are few things to consider before starting meditation:

 Finally, pair your practice of meditation with the use of a heart monitoring device to know exactly how you’re impacting your heart.
-Purchase the revolutionary Frontier X2 and be on your way to a healthier tomorrow.
+Purchase the revolutionary Frontier X2 smart heart monitor and be on your way to a healthier tomorrow.

 Meditation reduces stress and anxiety, decreases the risk of heart attack and stroke by lowering HRV, and lowers blood pressure, thereby promoting a healthy heart.